Archie Gouldie: Professional wrestling career

-Central States Wrestling
+Central States Wrestling (1962–1972)

 Early in his career, Archie "The Stomper" Gouldie was a babyface (good guy) in the Central States territory.
 He won the NWA United States Heavyweight Championship (Central States Version) from Enrique Torres in St. Joseph on Dec.
 20, 1963, losing it to Rocky Hamilton on Jan 31, 1964.
 He regained it on May 22, 1964, only to lose it to Sonny Myers June 12, 1964.
 He regained it yet again in 1965 from Sonny Myers, and dropped it to Bobby Shane in December in Waterloo, IA.

-Archie won his first Central States Heavyweight Title from Ron Reed in St.Joseph, MO. on June 4, 1965, holding it for 30 days, dropping it to Sonny Myers on July 4, 1965, in Kansas City, KS.
+Archie won his first Central States Heavyweight Title from Ron Reed in St Joseph, MO. on June 4, 1965, holding it for 30 days, dropping it to Sonny Myers on July 4, 1965, in Kansas City, KS.
 Gouldie won the title for the second time on June 8, 1972, from Black Angus Campbell in St. Joseph, MO., only to lose it to Harley Race on July 7, 1972, in Kansas City, KS.

 Archie also proved himself to be an accomplished tag team wrestler, winning the NWA North American Tag Team Championship eleven times.
-His first reign began May 1, 1962, with his last title run coming on Oct 14, 1972.
+His first reign began May 1, 1962, with his last title run coming on October 14, 1972.
 The Stomper teamed up four times with The Viking, three times with Bob Geigel, twice with Rufus R. Jones, once with Danny Little Bear, and once with Bob Ellis for a total of approximately 238 days.

-Stampede Wrestling
+Stampede Wrestling (1968–1984)

 Gouldie held the North American heavyweight title a record 14 times between 1968 and 1984, quite a streak of longevity for that time frame.
 He was also the first champion, defeating former NWA World Heavyweight Champion Pat O'Connor in the tournament finals.
 Gouldie feuded with British mat technician Billy Robinson, among others, for the title.

 Although he wrestled as a heel during the majority of his Stampede tenure, Gouldie made a face turn late in 1983 after Bad News Allen turned against Gouldie and his storyline "son", Jeff, during a six-man tag team match and brutalized and injured Jeff (which led to Stampede TV host Ed Whalen to quit the company in protest); the attack led to a bloody feud which climaxed with Gouldie defeating Bad News for the Stampede North American title (his 14th, and what would be final, reign).

 Gouldie never used the Mongolian Stomper gimmick while wrestling in Stampede; instead, staying true to his roots, he went with the gimmick of a tough Alberta cowboy as just "The Stomper" from Carbon, Alberta.

-Southeast Championship Wrestling
+Southeast Championship Wrestling (1976–1983)

 Gouldie achieved most of his U.S. fame in this territory, based in Knoxville, Tennessee.
 He held the NWA Southeast Heavyweight Championship a record eleven times between 1976 and 1981, winning it for the last time against Jerry Stubbs and losing it to Jos LeDuc.
 He feuded with Robert Fuller and Ronnie Garvin over the title.